pavelmc/amake/README.md

 APATH="~/Documentos/Programación/Arduino/arduino-1.8.0"
 ```

-Then put the path you take note in the previous steps (where you put the arduino IDE folder) in this line between the "" with no leading or trailing spaces.
+Then put the path you take note in the previous steps (where you placed the arduino IDE folder) in this line between the "" with no leading or trailing spaces.

 Now you need to make the amake file executable, you can use your graphic interface tool (right click > properties > make executable) or using the basic command line, like this: